wangziqi2013/wangziqi2013.github.io/_posts/2020-05-27-vway-cache.markdown

 energy consumption.
 The V-Way cache design doubles the number of tags while keeping the number of data slots unchanged, as we will see below.

+As discussed in the previous section, V-Way Cache only doubles the number of tags while keeping the number of data slots unchanged.
+This is similar to virtual memory system where the virtual address space is larger than physical address space.
+In such a system, the virtual address space can never be fully populated, since the maximum number of active pages allowed will not exceed the capacity of the physical address space.